nik-x625/qlines_app/README.md

 **What to remember about Redis and message queue**
 - install the redis-server on both linux and python by "apt-get install redis" and "pip3 install redis"
-- use this in the main python script:
+- use this in the main python script where you want to push the jobs to queue:
 ```
 import redis
 from rq import Queue